o2r-project/o2r-muncher/README.md

 - `MUNCHER_DOCKER_HOST`
   Define a different Docker Remote API location to connect to.
 If omitted, muncher will try to connect to the local unix socket.
 - `MUNCHER_DOCKER_PORT`
-  Port for Docker Remote API
+  Port for Docker Remote API.
 - `MUNCHER_PORT`
   Define on which Port muncher should listen.
 Defaults to `8080`.
 - `MUNCHER_MONGODB` __Required__